+OCCASIONALLY LEAFLETS

+OF PROPAGANDA VALUE

+WERE DROPPED ON THE

+POPULACE ALTHOUGH

-OCCASIONALLY LEAFLETS OF PROPAGANDA VALUE WERE DROPPED ON THE POPULACE ALTHOUGH VERY FEW HAVE SURVIVED.
+VERY FEW HAVE SURVIVED.

-ILLUSTRATED HERE, FROM THE EDITOR'S COLLECTION, IS ONE OF THESE "LUSIVE ITEMS.
+ILLUSTRATED HERE, FROM

+THE EDITOR'S COLLECTION,

+IS ONE OF THESE "LUSIVE

+ITEMS.

-PRINTED IN ENGLISH ON ONE SIDE AND IN ARABIC ON THE OTHER ON VERY CHEAP NEWSPRINT, IT IS YELLOWING WITH AGE, TORN ON THE EDGES AND ACROSS THE CENTER AND MENDED WITH SCOTCH TAPE WHICH CANNOT BE REMOVED WITHOUT CAUS-ING FURTHER DAMAGE YET A VERY RARE ITEM AND MOMENTO OF THE GREAT WAR.
-ENGLISHMEN EGYPTIANS AND ARABS OF THE WESTERN DESERT !
+PRINTED IN ENGLISH ON ONE SIDE AND IN ARABIC ON THE OTHER ON VERY CHEAP NEWSPRINT, IT IS YELLOWING WITH AGE, TORN ON THE EDGES AND ACROSS THE CENTER AND MENDED WITH SCOTCH TAPE WHICH CANNOT BE REMOVED WITHOUT CAUSING FURTHER DAMAGE YET A VERY RARE ITEM AND MOMENTO OF THE GREAT WAR.

+ARABS OF THE WESTERN DESERT!

 France surrenders arms, and stops fighting against the Powers of the Axis.

 The hour of England and her allies as struck at last.

-Italy and Germany will fall on you and ounish the obstingte continuators of a ruthless struggle which shall forever mark the decline of Democratic Plutocracies.
+ounish the obstingte continuators of a ruthless struggle which shall forever mark the decline of Democratic Plutocracies.

-Englishmen, Egyptions and Arabs of the Western Desert, you slaves of the criminal Government of London, lay down arms, because we will allow no respite tho those who will resist.
+Englishmen, Egyptians and Arabs of the Western Desert, you slaves of the criminal Government of London, lay down arms, because we will allow no respite tho those who will resist.